nasa-jpl/rosa/README.md

 #### Sonoma 14.6.1, M2 Max (Anaconda Python)

+The following instructions are based off a few things found on the internet, included [this helpful gist.](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088)

 * Create a conda environment for python 3.9 and activate it
 * Install jpl-rosa python package:
 ```bash